Programme of the 18th Annual Meeting of the Valdai Discussion Club

 - Tigran Khudaverdyan, Deputy CEO, Yandex Group of companies;

-- Maxim Oreshkin, Adviser to the President of the Russian Federation.
+- Maxim Oreshkin, Aide to the President of the Russian Federation.

 11:30–13:00 Open Discussion (watch live)

 - Raghida Dergham, Founder and Executive Chairman, Beirut Institute; Columnist, The National, Annahar Al Arabi (Lebanon).

 17:00 Plenary session